RoseCityRobotics/common_platform/docs/source/operations/setup/calibration.md

 # Calibration Procedures

-This guide covers the calibration procedures for sensors and systems on the PARTS Common Robotics Platform.
+This guide covers the calibration procedures for sensors and systems on the RCR Common Robotics Platform.

 ## Prerequisites